Posted in Personal Injury on April 15, 2020

 - The price of your related medical expenses (past and future)

 - Your amount of pain and suffering

-Find out if you have a case by consulting with a lawyer.
+Find out if you have a case by consulting with a San Antonio personal injury attorney.
 A lawyer can assess your burn injury to search for signs of negligence.
 If your employer negligently failed to train you in how to use a dangerous piece of equipment, for example, and you have a second-degree burn injury as a result, you could seek damages from the company you work for in the form of a settlement.

 What Damages Can Be Claimed in a Burn Injury Lawsuit?